 webtrees is a great package, but not perfect for my specific needs.
 Since it is open source, I can modify and extend it to work better with my tree.
 Here are the enhancements I've made (so far):

-- thumbnail generator - webtrees attempts to create thumbnails when needed, but it doesn't handle large images well, returning a very unfriendly blank page on failure.
-After importing an updated GEDCOM, I run a PHP script to generate any new thumbnails needed, using a more memory-friendly method.
+- thumbnail generator - Webtrees attempts to create thumbnails when needed, but it doesn't handle large images well, slowing performance and in some cases, returning the dreaded broken image icons.
+So, after importing an updated GEDCOM, I run a PHP script to loop thru the thumbnails, populating the site's thumbnail cache.

 - relationship to me - One of my favorite features of my Ancestry.com site is the ability to see how each person is related to the signed-in user. webtrees has the basic functionality to calculate/view a relationship, but I have now added the relationship name to individual's pages and to search lists.
 For example, I can enter a cemetery name and see how I'm related to everyone there.
 My tool uses ajax and database caching to offload the time-consuming calculation.
 I also added a "batch" update (again using ajax) to pre-calculate the relationship for each user/individual combination.